GAME-CLI-SRV-DEV/ViaVersionProtocolSupport/README.md

 add 1.4.6-1.6.4 Support Like ProtocolSupport Used to do.

-# Do You Support Bedrock Directly?
+# Do You Support Bedrock Edition(Pocket Edition) Directly?
-No, VVPS dont support Bedrock Edition unlike ProtocolSupport, However, you can use GeyserMC.
+No, VVPS dont support Bedrock Edition unlike ProtocolSupport Pocket Edition.
+However, you can use GeyserMC.

 # is ViaProxy Support Planned?
 Not yet, but you can install VVPS on Backend